Some BTA Members may have questions regarding the recent price increase from OMD and how to respond.

 - Have you downloaded the latest software and accepted the new License Agreement?

 - If so, consider sending the following letter to OMD: Click here to download sample letter.

 - Note that the latest software allows OMD to access your server — to the extent of which is unknown.

 - Has OMD offered you a Confidentiality and Non-Disclosure Agreement as a prelude to discussing your situation?

-6/7/07: The following e-mail from OMD Corp.
+The following email from OMD Corp.
 CEO Don Weary was received June 6, 2007, by BTA Executive Director Brent Hoskins:

 Per Robert C. Goldberg, BTA General Counsel:

 Dealer frustration with the excessive rate increases has resulted in preparation and soon-to-be filed lawsuits against ECI2

 .
 BTA is assisting with several of these actions and will report the results on this site.
 Although the actions supported by BTA are not class

 actions, the results (injunctive) should be of assistance to all OMD users.
 A special thank you to Toshiba and Rick Taylor for providing